Jump to section

 Orange roughy (Hoplostethus atlanticus), also known as deep sea perch, is a bright reddish orange fish with a round and slender shape.
 This fish has a firm flesh with a mild flavour.
 It is sold skinned and filleted, fresh or frozen.

 There is no such thing as a sustainable species of fish.
 Only sustainable populations of fish.
-The New Zealand orange roughy fishery was the first in the world to be MSC certified in 2016.
+The New Zealand orange roughy fishery was the first in the world to be MSC certified in 2016, and then again in 2022.

 New Zealand:

-Unfortunately, there are currently no orange roughy products available with the MSC blue fish tick label, meaning you cannot be sure if the orange roughy you're buying is from a sustainable source.
+There are currently no orange roughy products with the MSC blue fish tick label, meaning you cannot be sure if the orange roughy you're buying is from a sustainable source.

 Australia: